AlonJoshua/vue-todo-list/README.md

 # GTD (Get Things Done)

 ### projet managment application
 ```
 ## introduction
 GTD helps maintain smooth workflow with a team shared projects boards.
-Every board holds default categorized items lists that can be customized to fit for you or your team's goals.
+Every board holds default categorized items lists that can be customized
+ to fit for you or your team's goals.
-You can easily control items content and order, through drag and drop them, adding labels and ect...
+You can easily control items content and order, through drag and
+ them, adding labels and ect...

 With GTD app, no project is too big to handle.